Ar (Unix): File format

 A new format was introduced in the first release of System V on processors other than PDP-11s.
+This format had a magic number of 0177545.

 Modern archives are, on most systems, based on a common format with two main variants, BSD (initially used for a.out files) and UNIX System V release 2 and later (initially used for COFF files and later used for ELF files) and used as well by GNU and Windows.

 AIX has its own formats (small and big), as does Coherent; those formats vary significantly from the common format.
+In addition to the usual per-entry header, AIX formats include a global header that together enables handling the archive as a doubly-linked list.

 Structure

 An archive file begins with a header that identifies the file type and is followed with a section for each contained file.
 Each contained file section consists of a header followed by the file content.
 The headers consist solely of printable ASCII characters and line feeds.
 In fact, an archive containing only text files is also a text file.

 The content of a contained file begins on an even byte boundary.
 A newline is inserted between files as padding, if necessary.
 Nevertheless, the size stored reflects the size excluding padding.